curvegrid/go-ethereum-wiki/Mining.md

 }
 ```

-You can check your hashrate with [admin.miner.hashrate](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerhashrate) , the result is in H/s (Hash operations per second).
+You can check your hashrate with [miner.hashrate](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerhashrate) , the result is in H/s (Hash operations per second).

 ```
-> admin.miner.hashrate()
+> miner.hashrate
 712000
 ```